 BigCommerce charges almost double what Wix does for its cheapest ecommerce plan, and its premium themes and apps aren’t part of the package.

-There’s no free plan, and you only get one store.
-As a glance, it seems like a no-brainer – use Wix instead.
+At a glance, it seems like a no-brainer – use Wix instead, right?

 |BigCommerce Pricing Plans||1-Year